Proclamation of The Empress of India and the Proclamation Trumpet

 Out of the 12 Trumpeters selected for the Proclamation Trumpet Major Crush was put in charge as Chief Trumpeter, responsible for training and getting each man up to the required standard.
 A special Fanfare was composed for the occasion, which the Trumpeters practiced until it sounded perfect.
 No expense was spared for the Proclamation and 12 grey horses were also specially selected for the Trumpeters to ride in the procession.
 This also required extra training which was provided for them at the riding school under the instruction of Riding Master McGee, 11th Hussars.

 On the 1st January 1877 Queen Victoria was officially proclaimed Empress of India with the full pomp and ceremony to match.
 F and G Troop of the 11th Hussars, along with the Viceroy’s Body Guard provided the escort to the procession which began the day.
 His Excellency The Viceroy, along with the rest of the procession headed towards the Amphitheatre at Delhi, where crowds in their thousands were gathering.
-All British and Indian Troops paraded in Review Order, forming up at the Amphitheatre around the Dais (this was a special platform constructed for the occasion).
-The Viceroy arrived at noon, and the proclamation began.
+All British and Indian Troops paraded in Review Order, forming up at the Amphitheatre around the Dais (This was a special platform constructed for the occasion).
+The Viceroy arrived at noon, and the proclamation could begin.
 Trumpets played, the proclamation was read and this was topped off by a 101 gun salute followed by a Feu de Joie from the troops.
 In typical military fashion, the Viceroy then gave a speech to the Officers about the distinguished services of the Army.
 The Trumpeters could now relax a little, having played the Fanfare and accompanying tunes.

 A day of celebration followed with various mounted and dismounted competitions being held for the troops, each man also receiving a Rupee bearing the Head of Queen Victoria, Empress of India.
 The beautiful silver trumpet and embroidered banner used by Trumpet Major Crush was then presented to the Regiment, and can now be seen here at HorsePower, The Museum of The King’s Royal Hussars.